Eyes glazing over in front of the computer screen? Nodding off at a meeting? Headed to the vending machine for a mid-afternoon pick-me-up?

 Here are some tips to help you feel energized throughout the day.

 - Start with a healthy breakfast.
 Mom was right.
-Breakfast is the most important meal of the day.
 Studies have shown that eating breakfast improves alertness and concentration and helps you feel better, both mentally and physically.
 Try to eat a combination of carbohydrates for energy and protein for endurance.
 Some easy options include a whole-grain bagel with cheese or peanut butter, cereal with fruit and yogurt, or eggs with whole-grain toast and fruit.

 - Don't just sit there.
 If you're stuck at a desk all day, that doesn't mean you have to be stuck to your chair.
 Get up and walk around as often as possible.
 Walk over and talk to a colleague rather than calling or emailing them, or go get a drink from the water cooler.
 Even the slightest movement increases blood flow, improves circulation, and sends oxygen and vital nutrients to the body and mind.